You have %itemCount% in your cart.

 The Answer: Significantly lesser than you thought!

 Though it may be a heftier price to pay, you do reap the benefits well.
-And if you follow the tips suggested above, you not only get your money's worth but conserve water too.

 Whether you are a dishwasher fanatic or a hand wash type of person, you can’t deny the wonders of a dishwasher.
 The worries of spending precious time at home in front of a sink are long gone, thanks to the advancement of this magical appliance.